schatzlab/appliedgenomics2023/assignments/assignment3/README.md

 TTGAT
 ```

 - Q1b.
-Assume that the maximum number of occurrences of any 3-mer in the actual genome is 5 using the k-mers from Q1a.
-Write one possible genome sequence
+Assume that the maximum number of occurrences of any 3-mer in the actual genome is 4 using the k-mers from Q1a.
+Write one possible genome sequence.
+Note this genome sequence may include sequences that are not supported by the underlying reads (this is the well known read decoherency problem for genome assembly).

 - Q1c.
 What would it take to fully resolve the genome?
 [In a few sentences]